-CRAM index scores were significantly negatively correlated with the number of stressors and severe stressors found at each site (non-parametric spearman's rank correlation r = -0.44 and -0.44, respectively; p-value <0.0001).
+CRAM index scores were significantly negatively correlated with the total number of stressors found at each site (non-parametric spearman's rank correlation r = -0.44; p-value <0.0001).
 Dikes/levees were the most common stressor on wetlands statewide, impacting 43% of the sites visited (Table 4).
 The degree of impoundment due to dikes and levees was judged to be severe at 34% of the sites visited.
 The lack of treatment of invasive plants, nonpoint source (NPS) discharges, and contaminant pollution due to bacteria, pathogens, and heavy metals were among the other most frequently cited severe stressors statewide.
 Dikes/levees, excessive sedimentation (from watershed), and flow obstructions, such as culverts, were highly significant statewide (Table 5).